vkom56000/cse15l-lab-reports/lab5.md

 written_2/travel_guides/berlitz1/HandRMadeira.txt
 written_2/travel_guides/berlitz1/HandRMallorca.txt
 ```
 This mehtod finds the number of files of type f in a given directory that are within a specific size range.
 In this example above I re-cloned the directory so it contains the files it originally contained.
 The range was 1024c to 2048c and the output was as shown.
+The command words for any directory.

 Two alternate ways to use the less command are:
 ```